RotorHazard/RotorHazard/doc/Software Setup.md

 cp RotorHazard.old/src/server/database.db RotorHazard/src/server/
 ```
 The previous installation ends up in the 'RotorHazard.old' directory, which may be deleted or moved.

+For RotorHazard the minimum version of Python supported is 3.5.
+If your Python is older than this, you should upgrade using the steps in the "Install RotorHazard" section under "5.
+[Install Python](#python)."

 The RotorHazard server dependencies should also be updated (be patient, this command may take a few minutes):
 ```